Roid-Wim/PC-Recovery-Tools-Revival-Project-K26-/README.md

 * Least
 * Any GB of RAM
-* Windows Vista at Least
+* Windows Vista at Least (Most Features like DISM Repair Wont work)
 * Any PC that Runs Windows

 ## License